rp-4/Image-Resizer/README.md

 # Image-Resizer
 A simple python script to resize images

-- A user has to enter directoy path which has images to convert.
+- An user has to enter directoy path which has images to convert.
 - All converted images will be saved in the same directory with <em>-converted</em> extention.
 - Default <b>quality = 90 </b> which can be changed in the code.
 - Default <b>dpi - Dots per inch is 300,300 </b> which can be changed in the code.